- Modern classic good looks

 features & specs

 Everywhere in the cabin, materials are intended to be the finest possible, and they are.
-Rich, soft leathers, finely crafted woods, and machined metal trim elements are found throughout the cabin, front and rear.
+Rich, soft leathers, finely crafted woods, and machined metal trim elements wrap around the occupants in both rows.
 The roof is available with a special fiber-optic light system that mimics a star-filled night sky.
 If the Wraith doesn't come with a feature you want straight from the factory, you can order it installed.
-As well you should, for the Wraith's $289,000-and-up pricing.
+As well you should, for the Wraith's $294,000-and-up pricing.

-Powering the Wraith's stately progress is a 6.6-liter twin-turbo V-12 engine rated at 624 horsepower.
+Affording the Wraith's stately progress is a 6.6-liter twin-turbo V-12 engine rated at 624 horsepower.
 The potent engine is capable of accelerating the whole affair to 60 mph in a mere 4.4 seconds, according to Rolls' estimates, and on to an electronically limited top speed of 155 mph.
-Further enhancing the Wraith's on-road capabilities is an innovative Satellite Aided Transmission, which uses satellite data to scan the road ahead, overlaid with terrain data and other key information to pre-select the ideal gear as you drive.
+Further enhancing the Wraith's on-road capabilities is an innovative Satellite Aided Transmission, which uses GPS data with terrain information to pre-select the ideal gear as you drive.

 It promises to make sudden climbs and descents, as well as sharp turns, that much smoother.
 The satellite-aided unit is a ZF-sourced eight-speed automatic.
-Gas mileage is undisclosed, but the conclusion to be drawn there is: don't ask.
-It's a heavy car powered by a massively potent engine.
-The figures won't be colored in anything approaching a shade of green.
+Gas mileage is 13 mpg in the city and 21 highway, which is at least better than the larger Phantom fares.
+Even with the smart transmission, there's no escaping the fact it's a heavy car powered by a massively potent engine.

-A stately ride quality is as much a Rolls-Royce trait as the Spirit of Ecstasy on the car's nose, and it's achieved in the Wraith with an electronically-controlled air suspension.
+A stately ride quality is as much a Rolls-Royce trait as the Spirit of Ecstasy on the car's bonnet, and it's achieved in the Wraith with an electronically controlled air suspension.
 Seating is laid out in four individual positions, with comfort essentially at the maximum possible for a wheeled vehicle.

 Crash safety, likewise, is untested, but here, the mass of the Wraith works in its favor, as does Rolls-Royce's very solid construction and inclusion of standard safety equipment like force-limiting seat belts, smart airbags that adjust to occupant size, and the Advanced Crash Management system, which uses sensors within the car to take 2,000 measurements per second, and, in the event of an accident, to deploy the appropriate pre-emptive safety measures.